museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 As we can tell, the numbers above range from as low as 3 to as high as 20.

-My gut told me this was simply a numerical representation of alphabetical characters.
+My instinct told me this was simply a numerical representation of alphabetical characters.

 Let's translate it and check: